New York Film Festival: Main Slate

-The Main Slate is the Festival’s primary section, a program typically featuring 25-30 feature-length films, intending to reflect the current state of cinema.
+The Main Slate is the Festival's primary section, a program typically featuring 25–30 feature-length films, intending to reflect the current state of cinema.
 The program is a mix of major international art house films from the festival circuit, new discoveries, and studio releases targeting awards season.
 The studio films are often selected as Opening Night, Centerpiece, and Closing Night presentations.

 Currents

 Currents complements the Main Slate, tracing a more complete picture of contemporary cinema with an emphasis on new and innovative forms and voices.
+This section is the only one at the festival which presents short films.

+The selection team of Currents section consists of Dennis Lim (Chair), Aily Nash (is also Head of shorts programming), Rachael Rakes, and Tyler Wilson (is also Head of shorts programming).

 Spotlight

-Spotlight is showcase of the season’s most anticipated and significant films.
+Spotlight is showcase of the season's most anticipated and significant films.

 Revivals

 The Revivals section showcases important works from renowned filmmakers that have been digitally remastered, restored, and preserved with the assistance of generous partners.

 Talks

 Talks features in-depth conversations with filmmakers, critics, curators, and more.

 History

-Founding the Festival and Richard Roud
+Founding the Festival

 The NYFF's first programmer, Richard Roud, was recruited by Lincoln Center President William Schuman in 1962.
 Boston-born Roud was 33 years old at the time and based in London where he worked as a film critic for The Guardian and programmed the London Film Festival.
-Though Roud maintained his home base in London, he recruited Amos Vogel of the legendary Cinema 16 film club as his New York-based co-programmer.
-The first edition of the festival opened on September 10, 1963 with Luis Buñuel's The Exterminating Angel.
+Though Roud maintained his home base in London, he recruited Amos Vogel of the legendary Cinema 16 film club as his New York–based co-programmer.
+The first edition of the festival opened on September 10, 1963, with Luis Buñuel's The Exterminating Angel and closed on September 19.
+It was a success and almost all screenings nearly sold out.
+The festival also included films screened at the Museum of Modern Art that had not been shown in the United States previously, including Akira Kurosawa's I Live in Fear and Point of Order.
 In 1966, Roud and Vogel formed the festival's first selection committee, consisting of Arthur Knight and Andrew Sarris; Susan Sontag was added the next year.
 Vogel resigned from his position as Festival Director in 1968.
 Though Roud was previously designated Program Director, he presided over the festival from 1969 to 1987.

 Roud's 25 years at the festival were characterized by a focus on the European art cinema of the postwar years and the rise of auteurism.